There is no doubt that millions of people utilize hair clippers for trimming, fading, and blending their hair at least monthly.

 Do not be surprised if you end up with an oily mess, because this is normal.
 To remove the excess oil, it is recommended to clean the blades with an alcohol pad.

-You do not need to complete the above steps just to keep the hair clipper clean.
-In fact, it is recommended to fully clean the clipper at least once a month.
+You do not need to complete the above steps to keep the hair clipper clean.
+It is recommended to thoroughly clean the clipper at least once a month.
 In the meantime, you can utilize the cleaning brush to remove as much hair from the blades as possible.

 Once the excess hair is removed, you can then lubricate the top and sides of the blades.
 It is important to remember that this process should be completed after each use, with a full cleaning every 30 days.

 Sterilizing the blades will eradicate 99.9 percent of the bacteria hiding inside the blades.
-If these bacteria are not eradicated, it could cause skin and scalp infections that will require antibiotics to cure.
+If these bacteria are not destroyed, it could cause skin and scalp infections that will require antibiotics to cure.